jusmoo/learngit/readme.txt

 Git is a distributed version control system.
+Git is free software distributed under the GPL.

+Use echo in shell to add contents into file.
-Git is free software distributed under the GPL.use echo in shell to add contents into file
+	echo "Use echo in shell to add contents into file."